Bourton-on-the-Water Parish Council

 Each year the Council establishes its budget for the following financial year.
 As part of this exercise, the Council also sets its precept for the year ahead.
 This is the sum paid over to the Parish Council by each household as a proportion of the total annual Council Tax payment which is collected from residents by CDC.

-Refer to CDC web-site for full details of all Council Tax payments for each local council in the Cotswolds district.
+Refer to CDC web-site for full details of all Council Tax payments for each local council in the Cotswold District.

-Details of the Council's approved budget for the next financial year can be viewed via the attachment below:
+Details of the Council's approved budget for the next financial year can be viewed via the relevant attachment below.